XR makes the impossible possible

 - The use of "social VR" is further explored.
 This is especially relevant in the current situation with respect to covid-19, as the use of VR technology can provide more immersive social experiences and settings than plain video-conferencing.
 But it comes with its own challenges (for example the low availability of VR equipment).

-- A SURF podcast on the subject of XR is being prepared and should be published in the coming months.
+- A SURF podcast on the subject of XR (see below).

 - Finally, a new edition of the VARR Out event (on Virtual and Augmented Reality for Research) is planned for the beginning of 2021, with a concrete date to be announced.
 One of the goals of this event will be to gather input on future activities related to the SUF 2Jarenplan 2021-2022.